 Orders of the Day Lists the business to be conducted in the House on that day.
 The Order paper will list any motions, written questions, or proposed amendments to Bills which have been placed on notice in the legislature.

-Votes and Lists the sta Proceedings Legislature

-Lists the stage that each Bill is at in the Legislature and any votes that were taken.

-Hansard Records the debate that took place in the

-Legislature on a daily basis.
+Votes & Lists the stage that each Bill is at in the Legislature Proceedings and any votes that were taken.
+Hansard Records the debate that took place in the Legislature on a daily basis.
 Bill 1st Reading Bill as introduced in the Legislature on first reading.

-Committee/Report

-Stage

-Bill has amendments and additions underlined and deletions crossed out as changed from 1st reading Bill.
+Bill has amendments and additions underlined and Committee/Report deletions crossed out as changed from 1st reading Stage Bill.
 Bill 3rd Reading Bill as debated and passed by the Legislature upon third reading.

-Act Legislation which has received Royal Assent and

-has officially become a law of the Province.

-Consolidated Statutes

-Compilation of most of the legislation which is

-law in the Province.
+Legislation which has received Royal Assent and Act has officially become a law of the province.
+Consolidated Compilation of most of the legislation which is law Statutes in the province.

 Consolidated B.C.
 Regulations